pixelnest/pixelnest.github.io/tutorials/2d-game-unity/menus/index.md

 }
 ````

-As you can see, this is a lot of boring work just for menus.
+As you can see, this is a lot of boring work just for a dead-simple menu.

 <md-note>
-_Note_:
-If you have some money and you have a lot of menus and texts in your game, think about the [NGUI plugin][ngui_link].
-It worth it.
+_Note_: If you have some money and you need a lot of menus and texts in your game, consider buying the [NGUI plugin][ngui_link].
+It worths it. _Really_.
 </md-note>

 # Next Step

-You just made the new best selling game.
-But it's only on your computer for now.

-Last step: deploying on another machine, be it a PC, a mobile or a console...
+We just learned how to make the inevitable menus for our game.

+Look at what you have done until now :

+* A parallax scrolling with 3 background layers.
+* Lot of particles!
+* A title screen.
+* Graphics and sounds.
+* A _shmup_ gameplay with one player and multiples enemies.

+Congratulations!
+But, unfortunately, it's only on your computer.
+To sell this new award-gaining game, we need to distribute it.

+That's what we will talk about in our last chapter: deployment.

 [background]: ./-img/background.png